ateRstones/tech-talk-2-example-cicd/README.md

 In the gitlab UI, create a new, blank project.
 Be sure to uncheck "Initialize repository with a README".
 Follow the add files SSH instructions for an existing folder and switch to this repository.
 Change "origin" to "remote" in the commands.

+Push the git repository and check on the project page.
+A blue circle should appear, which indicates a pipeline is running.
+Further the pipeline can be found in the CI/CD section.
+Further new pipelines can be created to run it again.
+The pipeline will run on every commit (with the default example).

+The pipeline definition is found in the `.gitlab-ci.yml` file.
+It build the docker container according to the docker build file (`Dockerfile`).